 The school states that its Vision is "To prepare all of our students for the innovation age by igniting their passions, purpose and curiosity through challenge and high expectations.
 Our students will be responsible, confident, and independent learners who are respectful; they embrace and celebrate diversity and have awareness of the environment.
 They strive to reach excellence whilst maintaining happiness and well-being."

-There are 89 teachers at the school, the majority of whom are from the UK.
 There are also 25 teaching assistants and the teacher to student ratio is 1:9 which is very respectable.
-Teacher turnover has stabilised over the last year at 14%, slightly higher than the 10% of the previous year, but significantly improved compared with 26 percent in 2016-17.
+Teacher turnover has stabilised over recent years, with that of 2018 being 14%, slightly higher than the 10% of the previous year, but significantly improved compared with 26 percent in 2016-17.
 The average for Dubai is between 20-22% in international schools - a concern when this indicates lack of stability within a school.
 JBS seems to have settled in this respect.